 Subject to the approval of the IRS with respect to form, these coins and bars are allowed for IRAs.
 Although it seems like any IRA with precious metals is called a “gold IRA”, don’t be surprised to hear terms like “Palladium IRA” and “Silver IRA” being thrown around to more accurately describe a portfolio.

-Why Gold and Silver?
+Why Gold IRA and Silver IRA?

 Truthfully, the appeal of precious metals to investors is in their ability to protect a portfolio from inflation over the long haul.
 Creating a precious metal IRA involves transferring funds from the old retirement plan in accordance with the regulations set out by the IRS.
 Once that is done, the investor has the option of storing the newly formed tax free silver or gold IRA in a depository.
 The choice from there is between having the bullion physically shipped versus taking the value of the precious metal for cash.
 Learn more on Silver IRA as part of Harvard Silver IRA Training.
 Click Here, to get this FREE training